 The same concept applies for driving initial traffic.

 If your target customer is similar to QuickBooks (who’ve already visited your website), take a look at where they arrived from.
 Was it organic search, from a LinkedIn ad, or from an external blog post you were mentioned in?

 Alternatively, if a company hasn’t downloaded a lead generation asset, but fits your target customer and is showing a high level of intent (such as visiting a product or pricing page multiple times), send them directly to your sales team.
-They’ll be able to source the ideal contact at the company using data in your visitor tracking platform, and reach out to them directly, with the hopes of bringing them on as a customer.
+They’ll be able to source the ideal contact at the company using data in your visitor tracking platform and reach out to them directly, with the hopes of bringing them on as a customer.

-Account-based marketing happens when you’re taking an uber-personalized approach to bringing your target on as a customer.
+Account-based marketing happens when you’re taking an uber-personalized approach to bring your target on as a customer.
 It provides each target customer (or “account”) with marketing material that’s tailored to their budget, company and individual requirements.

 Let’s say you’re attempting to get an ABM program off the ground, for example.
-You aren’t entirely sure where to start, or you’re looking for a way to improve the ABM strategy you’ve had in-place for a while that isn’t getting as many results as you’d hoped.
+You aren’t entirely sure where to start, or you’re looking for a way to improve the ABM strategy you’ve had in place for a while that isn’t getting as many results as you’d hoped.

 You can use website visitor tracking to: